andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 }, 1000);
 </script>

-For generative art there are great frameworks like P5.js, Three.js, all the way up to the mind bending styleGAN and so many more.
+For generative art there are great frameworks like [P5.js](https://p5js.org/),[Three.js](https://threejs.org/), all the way up to the mind bending [Generative Adversarial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network) like [styleGAN](https://github.com/NVlabs/stylegan) and so many more.
 This space is exploding with digital artists and art directors chasing never seen before aesthetics that blur the lines between human and machine made creations.

 Plenty of brands have gone the dynamic brand route and we're lucky to have a few of them as customers of Outfit.io leveraging our web native templates.